frank-wh/NJ_rental_website/README.md

   npm start
 ```

-Here are test users and houses information in the following path, you can use these data to sign up the user and post houses in the website.
+Here are users and houses information in the following path, you can use these data to sign up the user and post houses and images to the website.
 ```
   /public/csv/houseInfo.csv
   /public/csv/userInfo.csv